You’ve likely heard of the tiny house movement, but have you heard of a cob house?

 Cob houses actually meet high standards.

-Because cob houses are thermal masses that absorb sunlight, they’re warm during the winter and cool during the summer.
+Because cob houses are thermal masses that absorb sunlight, they’re warm during the night and cool during the day.

 As noted, everything you need to build a cob home is already available where you are.